Setting Up Enforcement Actions

 HTTP Status Response

-The Dashboard expects an HTTP 200 OK success status response code to verify that the action has been taken.
-Any other response code will be treated as a failed action and will show up in the Actions Log (see below).
+Moderation Dashboard expects an HTTP 200 OK success status response code to verify that the action has been taken.
+Any other response code will be treated as a failed action and will show up in the Moderation History (see below).

 For failed actions, we recommend that response.data/body is an object.
 When creating an action, you should use the Test Action feature to ensure that your action is pinging the proper endpoint with correct metadata.